Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Examples

 This takes care of the correction term $w(X,g,0)$.
 The other ingredient in calculating $\lambda_{\,\SW} (X)$ is the signed count of points in the moduli space $\M(X,g,0)$.
 Since $X$ admits a fixed point free action of $S^1$ (which makes it into a circle bundle over the orbifold $Y/\tau$), we can employ techniques of~\cite{baldridge} to identify $\M(X,g,0)$, for a generic metric $g$, with $\M^{\tau}(Y,g)$, the equivariant Seiberg--Witten moduli space on the 3-manifold $Y$.

-Note that using the above formulas to compute $\lambda_{\SW} (X)$ for mapping tori is in general problematic because of the equivariant transversality required from the metric $g$.
+Note that using the above approach to computing $\lambda_{\SW} (X)$ for mapping tori is in general problematic because of the equivariant transversality required from the metric $g$.
 However, this approach works in at least a couple of instances.
-One is when $\tau$ is the identity so that $X = S^1 \times Y$ is the product, and the other is when $Y$ is a Seifert fibered homology spheres and $\tau$ is a certain finite order diffeomorphism associated with $Y$ as a link of singularity.
+One is when $\tau$ is the identity so that $X = S^1 \times Y$ is the product, and the other is when $Y$ is a Seifert fibered homology spheres and $\tau$ is a certain involution associated with $Y$ as a link of a singularity.
 These two classes of examples will be studied in the rest of this section.